foresti/monaco/README.md

 This data structure is, for instance, used to store simulated random variates, model outputs and simulated exposures.

+# Conventions

+Here are the main conventions used in the application:

+- dates are expressed as year fractions (the chrono dependency is used only to decorate log entries)
+- the date of the analysis is t=0
+- the value of an instrument is zero on the maturity date.
+More in general, cashflows at time *t* are **not** part of the instrument's value at time *t*

 # Models

 ## Hull-White one factor